Borjagodoy/api-generation/README.md

 This helps us to end the repetitive task of creating controllers for each model that we needed the apis and the module generate the all code for the API's of the models declared you in the file confing API_config.json the rest were longer necessary to use express.

+# Install
+ 1. Download the project.
+ 2. Add api-generatio to package.json.
+ 3. Create the config file API_config.json and write yours models.

   [MIT](LICENSE)